-Nepal Bank Limited, The first bank of Nepal was established in November 15, 1937 A.D (Kartik, 30, 1994).
-It was formed under the principle of Joint venture (Joint venture between govt. & general public).
-NBL's authorized capital was Rs.
-10 million & issued capital Rs.
-2.5 million of which paid-up capital was Rs.
-842 thousand with 10 shareholders.
+The first bank of Nepal was established in November 15, 1937 AD (Kartik, 30, 1994), inaugurated by His Majesty King Tribhuvan.
+This marked the beginning of an era of formal banking in Nepal.
+From the very beginning and its creation, Nepal Bank Ltd, was as joint venture between the government and the private sector.
+Out of 2500 equity shares of NRs.100 face value, 40% was subscribed by the government and the balanced i.e. 60% was offered for the sale to private sector.
+There were only 10 shareholders when the bank first started.
+NBL's authorized capital was Rs.10 million & issued capital Rs.2.5 million of which paid-up capital was Rs.842 thousand with 10 shareholders.
 The bank has been providing banking through its branch offices in the different geographical locations of the country.